How to Focus

 When you are ready to take the photo, fully press the shutter down, and the camera will focus on your subject for a sharp photograph.

-But if you let the camera decide how to focus and when, this method merges the functionality of the autofocus and continuous.
-Basically it begins as autofocus but your camera needs to lock in focus on a stationary subject first.
+But if you the camera to decide how to focus and when this method merges the functionality of the autofocus and continuous.
+Basically, it begins as autofocus but your camera needs to lock in focus on a stationary subject first.
 Only then can you can take the photo as you would in a traditional autofocus mode.

 But – and here’s the magic – if your subject starts moving, the autofocus stops and the continuous method takes over to track your moving subject.
 It gives you the best of both worlds.

-Warning – Be aware though, if you recompose a stationary object quickly in AF-S mode, the camera may think the subject is moving and release the AF-S too soon.
+Be aware though, if you recompose a stationary object quickly in AF-C mode, the camera may think the subject is moving and release the focus too soon.
 Try to keep the camera still until you’ve got your subject in the frame.

 It’s all good knowing how to focus and which options are available to you but it’s equally as important to know when to use each mode for the right situation.
 You may already have a good idea from what we’ve discussed already but here’s a quick overview.